 One flushing option allows a gravity flush from SPC-T-4.
 Borated water is stored in the charging water storage tank, SPC-T-4, located at the 347 ft. elevation in the Fuel Handling Building.
 This tank is connected to the DWCS.
+If desired, the CLD booster pump (CLD-P-1) may be used to assist in backflushing.
 Either filter train may be flushed without stopping flow through the other.

-Flushing may be accomplished by opening one of the inlet values from the flushing system (depending on which portion of the system is to be flushed) and then opening the drain value to the fuel transfer canal.
-After sufficient time has been allowed to flush the system, the drain value is closed and then the inlet value is closed.
+Flushing may be accomplished by opening one of the inlet valves from the flushing system (depending on which portion of the system is to be flushed) and then opening the drain valve to the fuel transfer canal.
+After sufficient time has been allowed to flush the system, the drain valve is closed and then the inlet valve is closed.
 The system is then restarted following the procedures in Section 3.2.

 System inventory can be decreased as needed by diverting the return flow from the ion exchangers through the lines provided to the Reactor Coolant Bleed Tanks.
-Also, water can be routed to the RCBT as required for processing to remove Sb-125.
+Also, the water can be routed to the RCBT as required for processing to remove Sb-125.